 Annuity Scam Number 1: You will never lose money!

 This is both a true statement and a fraudulent statement.
 There is a certain class of annuities which offer exposure to risk; variable annuities.
-Variable annuities allow you to invest in sub accounts (much like mutual funds) where your value can go up and down.
+Variable annuities allow you to invest in sub-accounts (much like mutual funds) where your value can go up and down.
 It is possible to have a substantial gain on your account value and to have a substantial loss.
-The value of your account is dependent on the choice of sub account you selected and how it performs.
-As an example, your account may be in stocks or bonds and actual results will be based on how they perform.
+The value of your account is dependent on the choice of sub-account you selected and how it performs.
+As an example, your account may be in stocks or bonds, and actual results will be based on how they perform.
 Variable annuities are sold as a security by licensed security salespeople such as stockbrokers.
-The opposite is true with fixed rate annuities, their account value is never exposed to risk; your funds are actually deposits at an insurance company earning a fixed rate of interest.
+The opposite is true with fixed rate annuities; their account value is never exposed to risk; your funds are deposits at an insurance company earning a fixed rate of interest.

 Variable Annuities: More on variable annuities